BU-EC500-SP15/openstack-maple/README.md

  * IP forwarding example

 ## Solution Concept
-This section provides a high-level outline of the solution.

-Global Architectural Structure Of the Project:
+Global Architectural Structure of the Project:

-This section provides a high-level architecture or a conceptual diagram showing the scope of the solution.
-If wireframes or visuals have already been done, this section could also be used to show how the intended solution will look.
-This section also provides a walkthrough explanation of the architectural structure.
- * Maple library that includes the following
+A Maple library that includes the following:

-   * Packet abstract class
+   * `Packet` abstract class.
-   * MapleFunction base class, providing overridable functions, and which implements tracing execution.
+   * `MapleFunction` base class, providing overridable functions, and which implements tracing execution.
-   * MapleVariable, MapleSet, and MapleMap classes
+   * `MapleVariable`, `MapleSet`, and `MapleMap` classes.
-   * TraceTree class, with methods to add traces, remove traces, and compile to flow table.
+   * `TraceTree` class, with methods to add traces, remove traces, and compile to flow table.
-   * FlowManager, that provides a translation between the flow rules output from TraceTree and writes to ODL's component responsible for managing flow rules on devices.
+   * `FlowManager`, that provides a translation between the flow rules output from `TraceTree` and writes to ODL's component responsible for managing flow rules on devices.

 Design Implications and Discussion:

-This section discusses the implications and reasons of the design decisions made during the global architecture design.
+To bring Maple to ODL, the minimum set of required functionality is conceptually in the classes listed above, although other supporting classes may be necessary.
+The design decisions above -- and the design of Maple in general -- were made with computational demand in mind.
+For example, the trace tree is needed to be able to reuse previous computations and offload work to switches, which enables algorithmic policies to be implemented efficiently.

+Additionally, porting Maple will require implementing components that be continually extended in a modular way, which is a natural fit for a language that supports inheritance and polymorphism like Java.
+For example, this port should of course be able to handle different types of packets, including protocols that are not currently defined.
+An abstract `Packet` class is a perfect for this, since more specific subclasses can be created at any time and plugged in.
+The same idea holds for the `MapleFunction` class, which can be extended (and overridden) to support new algorithmic policies.

 ## Acceptance Criteria
-The minimum acceptance criteria are a basic port of Maple that may be inefficient (e.g. may not provide optimized compilation, or precise invalidations), but which faithfully executes simple Maple programs listed in the project goals.
+The minimum acceptance criterion is a basic port of Maple that may be inefficient (e.g. may not provide optimized compilation, or precise invalidations), but which faithfully executes simple Maple programs listed in the project goals.
 Stretch goals will be to smoothly integrate with ODL's MD-SAL to provide access to a Maple program's state via the MD-SAL methods (e.g. REST APIs) and stores the system state in the persistent storage of ODL.